briandehart/evalscraper/README.md

       [
         'key',
         'selector',
-        pageFunction(selectors), // passed an array containing all instances of 'selector' found on the page callback(array) | Optional // called on an array returned by pageFunction ],
+        pageFunction(selectors), // passed an array containing all instances
+                                 // of 'selector' found on the page callback(array) | Optional // passed the array returned by pageFunction ],
       ...[Next scrape] | Optional
     );